alexfoglia1/JetsonGPIO/README.md

 See `samples/simple_pwm.cpp` for details on how to use PWM channels.

 The JetsonGPIO library supports PWM only on pins with attached hardware PWM controllers.
-Unlike the RPi.GPIO library, the JetsonGPIO library does not implement Software emulated PWM.
 Jetson Nano supports 2 PWM channels, and Jetson AGX Xavier supports 3 PWM channels.
 Jetson TX1 and TX2 do not support any PWM channels.